PamirGhimire/FitSmallestCircle/README.md

 By default, a random number of random points are generated with each call of the script (25 to 60 points, x and y in range -15.0 to +15.0).
 The circle is defined with a center point (consisting of a X and a Y coordinate) and a radius, which are printed as outputs when you execute 'start.py'.
 All points are within this circle, and the radius of this circle is as small as possible.

 The output results are plotted on a 2D plane, with all points and the computed circle.
-Example points are available in 'TestData.csv' and can be used for testing the implementation through a command line option.
+Example points are available in 'TestData.json' and can be used for testing the implementation through a command line option.

 Sample output for stub data using external implementation: <br>